-For the first time, the idea of an automatic stepsize setting was proposed to obtain an adaptation to constant $M$.
+For the first time, the idea of an automatic stepsize setting was proposed to achieve adaptation to constant $M$.
 It was embodied in methods such as \textsc{AdaGrad} \citep{duchi2011adaptive}, \textsc{Adam} \citep{kingma2014adam}, \textsc{RMSProp} \citep{tieleman2012lecture}, \textsc{AdaDelta} \citep{zeiler2012adadelta}, and \textsc{Adaptive SGD} \citep{gupta2017unified, attia2023sgd}.
-There, computed gradients were used to adapt the stepsize based on the properties of $M$.
-However, these methods required additional memory and computations, and they lacked adaptivity to the initial distance.
-Attempts to modify $\gamma$ in \eqref{eq:optimal_sgd_step} led to approaches within the general online stochastic learning setting \citep{orabona2019modern}, such as coin betting and reward-doubling techniques \citep{streeter2012no, orabona2013dimension, mcmahan2014unconstrained, orabona2016coin, cutkosky2018black, cutkosky2019artificial}, which can also be classified as parameter-free algorithms.
-Nevertheless, these approaches assumed that the stochastic oracles have some (loose) bound.
+In these methods, computed gradients were utilized to adjust the stepsize based on the properties of $M$. \textit{However, these methods required additional memory and computations, and they lacked adaptivity to the initial distance.} Attempts to modify $\gamma$ in \eqref{eq:optimal_sgd_step} led to approaches within the general online stochastic learning setting \citep{orabona2019modern}, such as coin betting and reward-doubling techniques \citep{streeter2012no, orabona2013dimension, mcmahan2014unconstrained, orabona2016coin, cutkosky2018black, cutkosky2019artificial}, which can also be classified as parameter-free algorithms. \textit{Nevertheless, these approaches assumed that the stochastic oracles have some (loose) bound.}

 Further studies suggested more intricate solutions in parameter-free convex stochastic optimization.
 These methods achieved asymptotic convergence rates comparable to classic approaches while adapting to essential hyperparameters.
-The starting point was the work \citep{carmon2022making} where adaptivity to the initial distance $\|x^0 - x^*\|_2$ was provided through estimators of the form $\max_{t\leqslant T}~\|x^0 - x^t\|_2$.
-To find such estimators, the authors employed an additional grid search procedure, which increased the required number of steps only in double-logarithmic time.
-The primary objective of this work was to derive high-probability convergence estimates in the stochastic convex non-smooth setup.
-Several works that did not utilize the additional search procedure were built upon, including \citep{khaled2023dowg}, \citep{ivgi2023dog} and \citep{kreisler2024accelerated}.
+The starting point was the work \citep{carmon2022making} which provided adaptivity to the initial distance $\|x^0 - x^*\|_2$ through estimators of the form $\max_{t\leqslant T}~\|x^0 - x^t\|_2$.
+To find such estimators, the authors employed an additional grid search procedure \textit{which increased the required number of steps only in double-logarithmic time.} The primary objective of this work was to derive high-probability convergence estimates in the stochastic convex non-smooth setup.
+Several studies that did not utilize the additional search procedure were built upon, including \citep{khaled2023dowg}, \citep{ivgi2023dog} and \citep{kreisler2024accelerated}.